7+ Terrific Brisbane City Markets to Visit

 Southbank City Markets

-The stalls stretch on both sides for as far as you can see.
+The stalls stretch on both sides for as long as you can see.

-There is so much for everyone at these Brisbane City Markets, including fashion, homewares, jewellery, art and more catering for all budgets.
+There is so much for everyone at these Brisbane City Markets, including fashion, homewares, jewellery, art, and more, catering to all budgets.

-These Brisbane City Markets are so accessible, and being in Southbank, you have restaurants, pubs, cafes, and fast food, as well as beaches, play areas and picnic spots.
+These Brisbane City Markets are so accessible, and being in Southbank, you have restaurants, pubs, cafes, fast food, beaches, play areas and picnic spots.

 City Markets and restaurants